 They offer a variety of styles, but for me, it was the no show that won me over.
 Have a look and see what you think.
 I’m a loyal Bombas sock wearer now!

-Flattering workout clothes that are also comfortable and affordable!
+Flattering workout clothes for a 60 year-old woman that are also comfortable and affordable!

 Finding the right combination of comfort, affordability and flattering styles are what most of us search for with workout clothes, or any type of fashion.